kekency/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody - script that gives everyone the write to execute a file 8-James_Bond - the script to make other users have all the permisions while owner and group have nothing 9-John_Doe - Script to mess with the permission
+7-everybody - script that gives everyone the write to execute a file 8-James_Bond - the script to make other users have all the permisions while owner and group have nothing 9-John_Doe - Script to mess with the permission 10-mirror_permissions - changes mode of a file to mirror anothers permission